 Course and Credit Requirements

 - Academic courses: At least 3 credit hours in a letter-graded academic course in addition to the required three-credit hour course, ENG 5801, Introduction to the History of Text Technologies.
 The current list of Certificate-eligible courses is available here.

 - Practicum courses: At least 3 credit hours in an editing and publishing practicum or editing internship.
-ENC 5945, Editing Internship, is typically offered each term, the internship course will not be offered in the Fall of 2020; current Certificate students should plan to complete this requirement in a different semester.
+While ENC 5945, Editing Internship, is typically offered each term, the internship course will not be offered in the Fall of 2020; current Certificate students should plan to complete this requirement in a different semester.
 More information about the course is available on the Editing Internship page.
 Internships are graded S/U; they are not, however, eligible for tuition waivers according to the state’s criteria.

 - Additional course work: The remaining credit hours may comprise course work in either category.
 Students may, for example, take up to 6 credit hours of ENC 5945 in addition to the 6 credit hours of academic course work, or students may take 3 academic courses (9 credit hours) and do an internship for the remaining 3 credit hours.

 ENC 5XXX.
 Course title.
 Fall 20YY.
 Professor ZZZ.
 3 semester hours.
 Grade: A (B, C; S . . .).

 A surface mailing address is required for receipt of the physical copy of the Certificate.
 The University Registrar will post completion notification on students’ permanent electronic file.